FahimU123/Personal-Coding-Guide/ARKit - RealityKit.md

 2. By creating a custom component you can store this data and attach to the entity of your choice via `componenets.set`
 3. Then you can use it as shown above
 4. Above is an example of a custom component but there are many built in components aswell, see docs
+5. Where it says `AudioDataComponenet` is where you put your specifc component you need

 # Resources